statamic/docs/content/collections/docs/upgrade-guide.md

 ## Philosophies

 We've taken the lessons learned from years of work on Statamic v2 and updated our philosophy-level approach to flat file content management.
-These new principals guide many of the changes &mdash; breaking and otherwise &mdash; you'll find in Statamic v3.
+These principals guide many of the changes &mdash; breaking and otherwise &mdash; you'll find in Statamic v3.

 We don't break things for the fun of it.
 We hope that understanding these philosophies will help defuse any frustration you may encounter when faced with needing to relearn something fundamental.